Se Habla Español

 If the two above sources of funds are unavailable or tapped out, you will want to investigate whether the person or entity who injured you has money or property that could help pay for your damages.
 This information isn’t always readily available and will require the use of investigative tools and people to find out.

 Typically, you will know what your own insurance coverages are (although not always), but determining what coverage or assets the third party has will take time.
-These are things having a personal injury lawyer are good for investigating.
+These are things an experienced personal injury lawyer will know how to investigate.

-That’s why it is very important to consult with a personal injury lawyer as soon after the accident as possible so you can find out what your rights are.
-Also, you’ll want to find out right away, by getting a professional opinion, if you even have a personal injury claim worth pursuing.
+That’s why it is very important to consult with a lawyer as soon after the accident as possible, so you can find out what your rights are.
+You’ll also want to find out right away, by getting a professional opinion, if you even have a personal injury claim worth pursuing.
 If you do, you’ll want to know your next steps.
 If you don’t, then you can focus your energy elsewhere.

 Almost all personal injury attorneys offer free consultations (phone, online, email, in-person, etc.) to help evaluate your case and let you know your options.

-If you try to bring your personal injury claim after the applicable statute of limitations has run out, you will likely be barred from recovering compensation for your injuries.
-So, you most definitely want to hire a personal injury lawyer well before the statute runs out.
-That is, unless you plan on handling your claim alone.
+If you try to bring your personal injury claim after the applicable statute of limitations has run out, you will likely be barred from recovering compensation for your injuries, so you definitely want to hire a personal injury lawyer well before the statute runs out, unless you plan to handle your claim alone.

 Insurance companies can be tricky.
 They can approach you in a friendly manner, but only to extract crucial information from you about the case - often times well before you know or understand the gravity of your injuries.
-With a personal injury attorney on your side, you can control the information disclosed (or not) in your personal injury case.
+With an attorney on your side, you can control the information disclosed (or not) in your case.

-A personal injury lawyer can help guide you in the proper language to use when communicating with your medical providers.
-Often without legal guidance, personal injury patients can sound very “litigious” and overly concerned with their legal case (more than their injuries or treatment), which medical professionals loathe, not to mention it bodes poorly on the case.
-Having a good personal injury lawyer can help you avoid this.
+A personal injury lawyer can help guide you on the proper language to use when communicating with your medical providers.
+Often without legal guidance, personal injury patients can sound very “litigious” and overly concerned with their legal case (more than their injuries or treatment), which medical professionals loathe, and this can hurt your case.
+An experienced attorney can help you avoid this.